Aldabra drongo

 The Aldabra drongo (Dicrurus aldabranus) is a species of bird in the drongo family Dicruridae.

 It is endemic to Seychelles, where it occurs only on the island of Aldabra.
 It has a small population of only around 1000 birds.

 The appearance of this species is typical for drongos, with entirely black plumage, a heavy bill and a red eye.
 The tail is long and forked.
 Juvenile birds have a grey back, lighter blotched undersides and a brown eye.
 Its call is a harsh chuckle.

-Its natural habitats are tropical mangrove forests and cassurina woodland and dense scrub.
+Its natural habitats are tropical mangrove forests and casuarina woodland and dense scrub.

+Taxonomy

+The Aldabra drongo was first described by Robert Ridgway in 1893.
+The closest relative to the Adabra drongo is the crested drongo.

+Distribution and habitat

+The Aldabra drongo is endemic to the Aldabra atoll in the southwest Seychelles.
+On these islands, it is found in wooded areas of dense scrub.
+It can also be found in coastal casuarina forest and mangroves, where it typically builds it's nests.

+Behaviour

+The Aldabra drongo feeds primarily on insects and small geckos and lizards.
+When hunting insects, it will perch on a branch and catch the insects in mid-air.
+It may feed on the ground, however this behaviour is usually seen by juveniles who are unskilled in mid-air hunting.

+It is known for being a highly vocal bird, with a wide variety of calls.
+These calls appear to server a variety of communication needs, including a musical duet sung between male and female during mating, and an alarm call described as "ti-ti-you caw caw".